KawaiiTech/conference-flutter-app/README.md

 Yes!
 The app is open source, so please follow the attached licenses.

-Otherwise, if you want to pay for it, we can do it for you: http://beltran.work/with-me
+Otherwise, if you can pay it, we can do it for you: http://beltran.work/with-me

 ## Licencing